top of page

 Integrated Micro/Nanosystems & Micromachines

 We design, fabricate, and characterize integrated micro/nano-opto-electro-mechanical systems and micromachines for precision sensing, control, and imaging.
 Recently, we have been developing a new class of X-ray optics based on ultrafast MEMS.
 This technology allows us to reduce the width of sub-nm-wavelength hard X-ray pulses from hundreds of picoseconds to picoseconds, enabling the investigation of structural dynamics in matter beyond the limits of synchrotron sources (arXiv 2022).
+We are also pushing the boundaries of mechanical resonators, which have ubiquitous applications in essential and everyday technologies (Nano Lett.
+2020).

 x-ray mems